strmlineapp-ux/agileflow/src/docs/authentication-blueprint.md

 ### Method A: First User Auto-Approval (Bootstrap Flow)

-This method ensures the very first person to sign into a new, empty AgileFlow instance automatically becomes the system administrator.
+This method ensures the very first person to sign into a new, empty Strm_ instance automatically becomes the system administrator.

 **Step 1: New User Signs In to an Empty System**
 A new user navigates to the application URL and is the first person ever to click "Sign in with Google."